ARTICLE 1 — Name and purpose

 4. any issue put before the membership,

-B. Voice their opinion and vote their preference or abstain from voting in the affairs of the corporation,
+B. Voice their opinion and vote their preference or abstain from voting in the affairs of the organization,

 C. In addition, all members shall have all rights afforded members under the law, and any other rights granted by resolution of the Board.